OctopusDeploy/docs/docs/getting-started.md

 Octopus Deploy can manage the deployment of many applications across your organization.
 Projects within Octopus Deploy let you manage multiple software projects across different environments with deployment processes (the specific deployment steps) defined per project.

-A project in Octopus can consist of many deliverable components (e.g., web sites, Windows services).
+A project in Octopus can consist of many deliverable components (e.g., web sites, micro services, and database scripts).
 It's usually helpful to think of Octopus projects in terms of business projects: if you have 5 developers working together on the "HR Portal rewrite" project, then that's probably a single project in Octopus.

 Learn more about [projects](/docs/deploying-applications/projects/index.md).